This article is out of date, and some instructions might not work properly.

 A couple of things to note here:

-- As binaries produced by xk6 can have any number of extensions and functionality, they're not supported in the k6 Cloud.
+- As binaries produced by xk6 can have any number of extensions and functionality, they're not supported in the cloud service.
 You can however run any k6 version locally, bundled with any extensions you want by xk6, and have it output its metrics to k6 Cloud!

 This short tutorial will walk you through the steps to build a k6 extension for Redis and use it in your k6 test.